© All rights reserved. NepalKhabar

 They cut a sorry figure, roam about unnoticed and literally look odd men out!

-But now, every post-Republic PM has not missed nor would want to miss, this trip, regardless of the colossal cost and futility of the visit!
-Clearly, therefore, foreign policy experts and diplomats regard the visit as futile, unproductive and unnecessary drain on the scarce national budget!
+But now, every post-Republic PM has not missed nor would want to miss this trip regardless of the colossal cost and futility of the visit!
+Clearly, therefore, foreign policy experts and diplomats regard such a visit as futile, unproductive and unnecessary drain on the scarce national budget!
 They believe, and rightly so, that the PM doesn't have any specifically important agenda about Nepal to put on the UNGA debate to justify his visit.

-Furthermore, he is on this trip at a time when his government is highly embroiled from the day one of its formation.
+Furthermore, he is undertaking this trip at a time when his government is courting controversies from the very day it was formed.
 Many of his ministers are charged with corruption, embezzlement of funds from many cooperatives and involved in many more other scandals!

 International community is well aware of this entire messy domestic situation!
-It is believed therefore that the fragrance-less flowery speech, which he may make at the UNGA on the so-called progress registered in Nepal under his leadership will only make the world leaders flush in disbelief and laugh at him behind their sleeves!
-Therefore, his visit is being ridiculed in the public and also in social media across Nepal purely as a "personal pleasure pilgrimage" at the colossal expense of the public tax money!
+Hence, the fragrance-less flowery speech, which he may deliver at the UNGA on the so-called progress made by Nepal under his leadership, will only make the world leaders flush in disbelief and laugh at him behind their sleeves!
+Therefore, his visit is being ridiculed in the public and also in social media across Nepal purely as a "personal pleasure pilgrimage" bleeding the state coffers dry.

 Conclusion

 My own perception about the PM's upcoming trip to New York is somewhat different!
 I am not against the trip.
 I think, there is nothing wrong about such visits by the HoG.
 I would only want to underline that the important visit such as the one he is undertaking should take place with specific national interests and international concerns on pressing global issues in mind.
-In my personal opinion, it is important that well before such meetings take place, agenda setting exercises at home should invariably be held.
-Important issues should be identified and prioritized first by the Foreign Ministry.
-Then, a thorough in-house preparation along with inter- ministry consultation and coordination should be conducted.
+It is important to have meetings to set agendas at home.
+The Foreign Ministry should first identify and prioritize issues.
+Then, a thorough in-house preparation along with inter- ministry consultation should be conducted.

 The next important step should be the exercise in public diplomacy.
 The identified issues should then be shared with the media and among foreign policy experts to solicit inputs and suggestions.
 Based on their inputs and suggestions a final consolidated agenda should be prepared.